Slothagami/VNgine/README.md

     /scenes
 ```

-# List of commands
+# Commands
+you can use the keyword `<name>` in any command to substitute it for the player's chosen name.

 ---
 ## [character] [property] [value]
-sets a property of the characteres data. adds the character to the scene if they're not there already. supported properties include:
+sets a property of the character's data. adds the character to the scene if they're not there already. supported properties include:
 - `image`: filepath starting from `assets/characters`
 - `x`: float (percentage of screen width) default = 0.5
 - `y`: float (percentage of screen height) default = 1